Kevin McNamara (politician)

 Joseph Kevin McNamara (5 September 1934 – 6 August 2017) was a British Labour politician who served as a Member of Parliament (MP) for almost 40 years.

 Early life

 Born in West Derby, Merseyside, he was educated by the Irish Christian Brothers at St Mary's College, Crosby.
 He studied for an LLB at the University of Hull.
-He was head of department in History at St Mary's Grammar School (now called St Mary's College) in Hull from 1958–64 and a Law lecturer at Hull College of Commerce from 1964–66.
+He was head of department in History at St Mary's Grammar School (now called St Mary's College) in Hull from 1958 to 1964 and a Law lecturer at Hull College of Commerce from 1964 to 1966.

 Parliamentary career

 After unsuccessfully contesting Bridlington in 1964, McNamara was elected to the House of Commons as Member of Parliament (MP) for Kingston upon Hull North, in a by-election in January 1966 following the death of sitting Labour MP Henry Solomons.
 Labour's hold of a former marginal seat with a significantly increased majority is widely considered to have helped to convince the prime minister Harold Wilson to call the 1966 election to seek a larger majority.

 McNamara retained his seat at the 1966 general election, and at subsequent elections until the constituency was abolished for the February 1974 general election, when he transferred to the new Kingston upon Hull Central constituency.
 When that constituency was abolished for the 1983 election, McNamara was re-elected for the re-created Kingston upon Hull North constituency.

 McNamara campaigned in his last years in parliament on many issues, protesting against the Act of Succession which prohibits a Roman Catholic or the spouse of a Roman Catholic to be the British monarch.
 He stepped down at the 2005 general election, with the local Constituency Labour Party choosing Diana Johnson to stand in his place.

 During the 2005 general election campaign McNamara claimed some of the policies regarding illegal travellers' sites of the leader of the Conservative Party, Michael Howard had a "whiff of the gas chambers" about them.
 Howard's grandmother was murdered at Auschwitz.